guyam2/guyam2.github.io/publications.md

 -  **Use and Perceptions of Multi-Monitor Workstations: A Natural Experiment**

-   **Guy Amir**, Ayala Prusalk, Tal Reiss, Nir Zabari and Dror Feitelson
+   **Guy Amir**, Ayala Prusak, Tal Reiss, Nir Zabari and Dror Feitelson

    _Proc.
 8th Int.
 Workshop on Software Engineering Research and Industrial Practice (SER & IP), pp. 29-36;_